arsatiki/clical.js/README.md

 This project is my attempt at bringing geometric algebra to a wider audience.
 CLICAL had a pleasant syntax, but running it in a modern computer can be a bit underwhelming.
-On the Web it can be used from anywhere on the world; also the output can be a lot prettier.
+On the Web it can be used from anywhere on the world.
+Also the output can be a lot prettier.
+To emphasize the last point, here's a quote from the _GUIDE_ file distributed with the original:

+> If you have a color monitor and a color card, you can write colored files.

+Indeed I have a color monitor!

 Current status
 ==============